Exactly how to make an impossible decision has troubled me enormously as I’ve wrestled with some really tough choices in the last few years.

 Let me give you an example of how this can work.

-A client of mine is struggling to decide whether to take up a job offer that will mean moving to new city.
+A coaching client of mine was struggling to decide whether to take up a job offer that will mean moving to new city.
 There’s little doubt in his mind that the job he has been offered would be better than his current one.
 It is also likely to offer more long-term security, which in his particular situation is an important factor.

 The situation is not straightforward, however, because he has children at various stages of their school careers, a spouse who has ties and commitments of her own, and other family members in his current location who would not want him to leave.

 So as you can see, the decision is finally balanced, complicated and difficult to make.

 It is hard for him to rationally analyse the various factors because all of the competing interests are highly important to him*.